MikeR94/CI-Project-Milestone-1/README.md

     ![Frameborder Error](assets/readme-images/frameborder-error-image.png)

-    * It said that the frameborder attribute on the iframe element id obsolete so after removing the frameborder attribute in the HTML code, it returned with no errors<br /><br />
+    * It said that the frameborder attribute on the iframe element id is obsolete so after removing the frameborder attribute in the HTML code, it returned with no errors<br /><br />

     ![Frameborder Solved](assets/readme-images/html-validation-image.png)